yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 Hello!
 My name is Yixuan Huang(黄亦轩), and I am a 3rd-year undergraduate student at Wuhan University of Technology, majoring in Electronic Information Engineering.
 I am deeply interested in robotics and artificial intelligence, particularly in studying how robotic agents can perceive, reason, and interact with the world in a human-like and robust manner.

-Specifically, I am interested in how to let robots learn autonomously from the feedback of the physical world or cooperation with humans, and complete complex manipulation tasks more robustly, reliably, and safely.
-I think this is the basic means for robots to interact with the physical world, and it is also a very important content.
-Similar applications include household robots, cargo transportation robots, etc. At the same time, I am also interested in issues such as navigation, which is the basis for robots to move and interact in physical time or human society.
-Similar applications include autonomous driving, etc.
+I am broadly interested in enabling robots to autonomously learn skills through interaction with the physical world and cooperation with humans.
+My research focuses on how to improve the robustness, reliability, and safety of robot behaviors in real-world environments.
+I believe this is fundamental for robotic agents to operate effectively in physical space, and it underpins essential applications such as household service robots and logistics manipulators.
+In addition, I am exploring navigation and decision-making in dynamic and uncertain environments, which is critical for enabling robots to move intelligently and interact within physical or human-centered spaces—applications include autonomous driving and mobile robotics.
+My long-term goal is to advance embodied intelligence and physical interaction understanding, enabling robots to generalize from limited supervision and adapt to new environments.

 I am looking for research internship opportunities.
 If you are looking to recruit a research assistant or intern, please contact *'yixuanhm [AT] gmail [DOT] com'*.
 I look forward to potential collaboration with you!